Econundrums/NFL-Arrests-Database/README.md

 dplyr, tm, and tidytext are all text mining packages.
 I'll explain what each one provides as we progress further into the algorithm.

-## Defining the NB Function, Randomizing, and Cleaning the Data
+## Defining the NB Function and Creating a BoW

 Let's begin writing the algorithm.
 Define a function in R as "NaiveBayes" and make it require the following arguments: the portion of the data that's for training (i.e. the 100 labeled rows), the portion that's for predicting (i.e. the rest of the dataset), the name of the column in the dataset that contains the text to be mined and used in the NB algorithm for classification (i.e. the "OUTCOME" column), and the name of column where NB will classify the row with a 1 or a 0 (i.e. the "GUILTY" column).